szuananwar/ai-assisted-reproducibility-bssw/examples/sample-ml-workflow/README.md

 ---

+> Note: Many HPC centers, research labs, and preconfigured development environments may already provide Python, Ollama, and AI models.
+In these environments, users can often run the tool immediately without additional installation steps.

+---

 # Purpose

 This example demonstrates how AI can assist researchers and developers in evaluating scientific software repositories using a reproducibility and sustainability rubric.